- Purchase the complete Expat Arrivals Australia Guide (PDF)

 If expats have a dream to live and work in Australia, there are many different temporary working visas that one might be eligible for.

-The duration of the visa is for 12 months, but visa holders are generally not allowed to work for more than six months with one employer.
+The duration of the visa is for 12 months.
 Applicants must be between the ages of 18 and 30 and can be from a number of accepted countries.
+Irish, Canadian and French applicants are eligible to apply up to the age of 35.

 If working holiday visa holders complete at least three months of regional work, they may be eligible to apply for an extension to their original visa.
 Make sure to keep evidence of employment as this will be needed for those trying to extend the permit.